vedderb/vesc_pkg/tnt/README.md

 ### Default Settings
 Default settings are based on 20s battery, Hypercore (Future Motion motor), and Little Focer v3.1 set up.
 These are the setting I ride for trails.
 The one exception is surge which is disabled.
 Here are more details on the default settings:
 * Pitch Tune - Loose close to the setpoint but tightens quickly at high pitch angles.
-  * For a street tune you will want the tune to be tighter close to the setpoint.
+  * For a street tune you may want the tune to be tighter close to the setpoint.
 Increase Kp0, Pitch 1 Current, and Pitch 2 Current.
 You could also decrease Pitch 1 and Pitch 2 angles.
   * For a trick tune you may want it to be looser at higher pitch angles.
 Increase Pitch 3 angle or decrease Pitch 3 Current.
-* Roll Tune - The current roll tune is loose and moderately aggressive
+* Roll Tune - The current roll tune is loose and moderate for deep carving.
-  * To make the roll tighter and more race-like, decrease Level 1 and Level 2 Roll Angles.
+  * To make the roll tighter and more race-like, decrease Level 2 Roll Angle.
   * To make the tune less agressive decrease Roll Kp.
+  * To make the tune less agile at low speed reduce the low speed maximum scaler.
+  * To adjust the agility at high speed change the high speed maximum scaler.
 * Yaw Tune - The current yaw tune is loose and moderately aggresive
   * To make the yaw tighter and more race-like, decrease Level 1 and Level 2 Yaw Angles.
   * To make the tune less agressive decrease Yaw Kp.